 How long can couples sustain the emergency protocol?

 The emergency protocol is designed for 4-6 week periods when both careers face intense simultaneous demands.
 Beyond that window, the protocol stops being temporary crisis management and starts reshaping the relationship’s baseline expectations.
-When you notice that outsourcing has become permanent, that the recovery conversation keeps getting postponed, or that one partner has stopped expecting things to return to normal, those are signals that the emergency has become structural and needs a full system renegotiation.
+Watch for these signals that the emergency has become structural: outsourcing has become permanent, the recovery conversation keeps getting postponed, or one partner has stopped expecting things to return to normal.

 References